 Sandra called my name and crossed the street with a big smile.
 Her effusive nature put us at ease.
 After a warm greeting with friendly chatter, we began our tour.
 Sandra was enthusiastic and gracious about sharing the intriguing attributes of her hometown.

 After passing through one of the old gates in the wall, we went upward toward the church of San Domenico situated in a small piazza by the same name.
-At the altar inside the church was a large painted crucifix that was stunning to look at.
+At the altar inside the church was a large crucifix.
 Sandra explained that it was painted by the famous 13th-century artist, Cimabue.
-Old fresco fragments remained on the gray walls all around the church.
+Old fresco fragments could be seen on the light beige walls throughout the church.

 Our next stop was the towering Cathedral of Arezzo.
 Construction began on the Cathedral in the 13th century but wasn’t completed until the 16th century.
 It is situated on the town’s highest point and viewable from everywhere.
 Stunning stained glass windows and ceiling frescos gave elegance to the loftiness of the interior.

-We spent some time inside the Basilica of San Francesco where Sandra took us into the Bacci Chapel.
+We spent some time inside the Basilica of San Francesco, a late medieval church dedicated to St. Francis of Assisi, where Sandra took us into the Bacci Chapel.
 The walls were covered by beautifully preserved frescos painted by the famous artist Piero della Francesca.
 They told the story of The Legend of the True Cross, which Sandra so eloquently explained in engaging detail.

 We eventually found our way to the Piazza Grande, the main piazza of Arezzo.
 She explained that it really is a huge (grande) piazza but that it doesn’t appear to be initially.
 It was cut in half by a row of buildings built years previously.
 Beyond them is the continuation of the piazza.